 Signs of parvo infection once meant immediate and absolute euthanasia for puppies and dogs at the city shelter.
 The city shelter (and those in surrounding counties) now calls on Austin Pets Alive! and gives a same day deadline to pick up the puppies and start treatment.
 The number of puppies we can say yes to when we get the call is directly related to the donations we have already acquired for parvo care.

-APA treats the highly contagious pets in an isolated ward.
+APA! treats these highly contagious pets in an isolated intensive care unit.
 The clinic treated 256 dogs in 2011, with an impressive 88% survival rate (most puppies arrive well after the recommended start time for treatment).
 In 2012, we saved the lives of 401 dogs suffering from parvo.
 Watching these puppies go from being on death’s door to playing and eating again is what keeps our volunteers coming back to help treat them.

 The average cost of treatment is $250 per puppy.
 We rely solely on donated supplies and funds to care for these little souls.
 If we don’t have funds, we can’t say yes when we are called on.
 Please help us by donating!

 What Is Parvo?